babarrett/mitosis-docs/mitosis-devvm.md

 flashing the wireless modules is fairly complete and working as written.

 I don't yet have a wireless module to test flashing, so that part is unfinished and untested.
-It will be updated as I learn more.
+It will be updated as I try it out and learn more.

 This document may be useful or misleading, I am hoping it is useful.

-TODO: Start over creating a new VM to test the doc.
+TODO: Start over creating a new VM from scratch, to test the doc.

 TODO: Check the doc organization.

 ## Definitions
   * Mitosis - A 2-piece wireless, programable (QMK), keyboard that communicates to a wireless "dongle" plugged into a USB port.
   * VM - Virtual machine
   * Host system (or simply host) -
-  * wireless module -
+  * Wireless module -
-  * ST-LINK V2 -
+  * ST-LINK V2 - an in-circuit debugger/programmer
   * TODO: add more here...

 ## Install VirtualBox, make a new VM, install Ubuntu: